 Gravity causes common household particles, such as dust, pollen, and pet and insect dander, to fall to the floor.
 Carpet traps particles, removing them from the breathing zone and reducing their circulation in the air.
 Proper cleaning with CRI-approved vacuums effectively removes dust and allergens from the carpet and helps keep them out of the air we breathe.

 How Carpet Impacts Asthma and Allergies

 When carpet is kept clean and dry, mold simply cannot grow on synthetic fibers.
 Carpet is recognized as one of the lowest emitters of volatile organic compounds among various flooring choices and interior finishes.
 The Carpet and Rug Institute’s Green Label Plus program identifies carpet, adhesive, and cushion products that meet or exceed government indoor air quality regulations and represent the lowest emitting products on the market.

 ANCHOR – Environmental Benefits

 Carpet is a Sustainable Choice

 The carpet industry is minimizing carpet’s impact on the environment through the “3 Rs” – Reduce, Reuse, Recycle.
 When carpet reaches the end of its long life, it is reused to make new carpet or is recycled into a variety of products, including roofing shingles, railroad ties, and automotive parts.
 Today’s carpets are environmentally friendly, engineered to resist staining and fading, and withstand even heavy foot traffic.

 Following NSF/ANSI 140

 Taking Extra CARE

-Environmental stewardship can also be seen through the work of the Carpet America Recovery Effort (CARE) aims to advance market-based solutions that increase landfill diversion and recycling of post-consumer carpet, encourage design for recyclability, and meet meaningful goals.
+Environmental stewardship is also seen through the work of the Carpet America Recovery Effort (CARE) aims to advance market-based solutions that increase landfill diversion and recycling of post-consumer carpet, encourage design for recyclability, and meet meaningful goals.
 With over 400 industry members, CARE has helped divert more than 4 billion pounds of carpet from landfills since the group organized in 2002.